Meet the RMIT Training executive and leadership teams.

 Mitun values three core elements of leadership: Concentration, the ability to access in depth knowledge; Informed Decision Making that allows one to make effective decisions; and Empathy to drive high performance and people success.

 Margaret is the Associate Director, Quality Assurance and Standards at RMIT Training.
 She has extensive executive leadership and management experience across a range of education sectors and institutions, including senior secondary colleges and public and private higher education providers.
-Margaret is passionate about International Education, and currently serves on the International Student Advisers Network of Australia (ISANA) Vic/Tas committee, serving as President for two of the last five years.
-She has also served as a Director of Mount St Joseph Girls College for nine years, with four years as Chair of the Board.
+Margaret is passionate about International Education and has held positions of President of ISANA (Vic/Tas) and Director and Chair of Mount St Joseph Girls College Board.
+Margaret provides expertise in the regulatory and operational requirements for developing quality assured international pathway programs for onshore and offshore delivery.

 Kate graduated with Arts, Honours in Japanese Studies, completing her Honours year at Saitama University after studying as an undergraduate at Osaka Gaikokugo Daigaku.